Central Park, Buffalo

 Central Park is a residential neighborhood in Buffalo, New York, United States.
-Its boundaries are Main Street to the west, Parkside Avenue to the east, Hertel Avenue to the north, and Amherst Street to the south, with its southwestern limit running along the railroad lining Linden Avenue.
+Its boundaries are Main Street to the east, Parkside Avenue to the west, Woodbridge Avenue to the north, and Amherst Street to the south, with its southwestern limit running along the railroad lining Linden Avenue.
 Amherst Street Station sits at Central Park's southeastern corner.The neighborhood originated from a development conceived by cement magnate Lewis Jackson Bennett (1833–1925) on his Buffalo Cement Company property.
 His Central Park home was designed by Buffalo architect Milton Earl Beebe.

 Early development

 Bennett bought land in North Buffalo for a limestone source needed to establish a cement factory.
 Starting in 1875 he also acquired land on the east and west sides of Main Street where there were cement deposits.
 In 1877 he established the Buffalo Cement Company, operating a quarry and manufacturing stone and cement.
 Ten years later he planned a residential subdivision on the company's lands with his son, Leslie Jay Bennett, and William Pierce, a co-owner of Buffalo Cement.
 They decided to call the area Central Park because of its geographic location near Delaware Park.